-This special evening is a homecoming celebration for the book, as Dr. Johnson currently serves as the Roux Distinguished Scholar at Bowdoin College, and culminates her 28 stop book tour across the country, including signature “climate variety show” events.
+This special evening was a homecoming celebration for the book, as Dr. Johnson currently serves as the Roux Distinguished Scholar at Bowdoin College, and culminates her 28 stop book tour across the country, including signature “climate variety show” events.

-Through clear-eyed essays and 20 vibrant conversations, infused with data, poetry, and art, Dr. Ayana Elizabeth Johnson guides us through solutions and possibilities at the nexus of science, policy, culture, and justice.
+Through clear-eyed essays and 20 vibrant conversations, infused with data, poetry, and art, Dr. Ayana Elizabeth Johnson guided us through solutions and possibilities at the nexus of science, policy, culture, and justice.
 Sugarcoating nothing, while imagining the myriad of opportunities we have to still get the future “right,” Johnson’s book invites musings from friends and contributors across the fields of culture and science.
 Visionary farmers and financiers, architects and advocates, help us conjure a flourishing future, one worth the effort it will take — from every one of us, with whatever we have to offer — to create.

 Presented by SPACE Gallery at Hannaford Hall with support from Sierra Club Maine, Print: A Bookstore, Lead Locally, Environmental Voter Project, Citizens Climate Lobby, Maine Conservation Voters, Maine Youth for Climate Justice, The BTS Center, Maine Climate Action Now, Lead Locally, The Climate Initiative, Third Act Maine, the South Portland Land Trust, the First Parish Church in Portland’s Climate Action Team, and the Environmental Club at South Portland High School.